 Ask at least three restoration and refurbishment specialists to quote on your project, and get each one to provide a detailed written quote with all the costs broken down.
 It’s important that these documents can be compared like-for-like, and should include costs for all of the following:

 - Labour - including the hire of any sub-contractors

 Any extra expenses, like site maintenance and security, the removal of waste and the cost of scaffolding hire.

 The quote document should also make clear the level of finish the specialist would be providing.
 For example, will they stop after they’ve restored the main ‘shell’ and replaced the doors and windows?
 Or are they offering to redecorate the property completely, up to and including the final coat of paint?

-It’s important tradesmen treat their customers as individuals - rather than just knocking out a quote that follows a template”, Alix emphasises.
-“I give a very explicit quote, and that protects both parties - the tradesman and his team, and the client themselves.
+It’s important tradespeople treat their customers as individuals - rather than just knocking out a quote that follows a template”, Alix emphasises.
+“I give a very explicit quote, and that protects both parties - the tradesperson and his team, and the client themselves.
 It means everyone is singing from the same hymn sheet.
 That means a fully itemised quote, breaking down what labour you can expect from the team, what areas are going to be done and so on.

 If you think the quote is missing any detail, Lee adds, don’t be afraid to ask:

 If the homeowner is unsure about anything, I would encourage them to ask as many questions as they want.
 A builder should never mind or get bored if a customer asks loads of questions.